Quantum Walk Inspired Dynamic Adiabatic Local Search: Background

 where $0 \leq s \leq 1$ is a schedule function of time $t$.
-The schedule is $s =s(t)$ and $t$ goes from $0$ to the runtime $T_a$.
-The variable $s$ increases at a rate such that the system state starting as the initial ground state evolves and remains as the ground state of the system.
+For convenience, we denote $s$ as $s(t)$ and use them interchangeably.
+The variable $s$ increases slowly enough such that the initial ground state evolves and remains as the instantaneous ground state of the system.
 More specifically,